iPhone vs. Samsung: which is better for gaming?

 Services

-Samsung, however, runs Android, which lets you download apps from many different places.
+Still, as Samsung runs Android, the benefit of downloading apps from many different places is still a big boon.
 As we explain in our iPhone vs. Android guide, this is great if you know what you’re doing, and you can get all manner of classics up and running in the palm of your hand.
 Be warned, however, that if you’re not certain you’re doing it safely, it’s best to avoid it.
 Do not download things from a site unless you know it’s safe.

 iPhone vs. Samsung: which is better for gaming? header image showing two phones, the iPhone 13 and the Samsung S23 Ultra.
 They're both black, showing their screens, with a clock and calendar on the iPhone in landscape on a stand, the samsung in portrait with the Lock Screen showing.